BernieMurphy/Basic02-src/README.md

 to enhance functionality

-fileio.bas  Example of opening a dynamic file name & printing the contents
+fileio.bas: Example of opening a dynamic file name & printing the contents

 iotest.bas: Example of testing all file I/O functions